Postdoctoral Fellowship in Clinical Neuropsychology

 Northwestern University Feinberg School of Medicine offers a two-year postdoctoral fellowship training program in clinical neuropsychology.
 In accordance with Houston Conference guidelines (Archives of Clinical Neuropsychology, 1998, 13, 160-166), fellows receive intensive residency training in the science and practice of clinical neuropsychology, including opportunities for assessment, research, treatment and teaching.
-Fellows are expected to be eligible for ABPP-CN board certification by the completion of their postdoctoral training.
-Two positions are available for the 2019-2021 fellowship cycle.
+Fellows are expected to be eligible for ABPP board certification in clinical neuropsychology by the completion of their postdoctoral training.
+Two postdoctoral fellowship positions are available for the 2021-2023 cycle.

 Medical/Consultation-Liaison Neuropsychology Track

-This track is primarily housed within the consultation-liaison neuropsychology service at Northwestern Memorial Hospital.
-The fellow receives extensive training in neuropsychological sequelae of acute medical illness and clinical experience in the assessment and treatment of inpatients admitted for a variety of neurologic, neoplastic, cardiovascular, toxic/metabolic, psychiatric and developmental disorders, traumatic brain injuries and systemic conditions with mental status changes.
+The major rotation for this track is housed within the consultation-liaison neuropsychology service at Northwestern Memorial Hospital.
+As part of this rotation, the fellow receives extensive training in neuropsychological sequelae of acute medical illness and clinical experience in the bedside assessment and treatment of inpatients admitted for a variety of neurologic, neoplastic, cardiovascular, toxic/metabolic, psychiatric and developmental disorders, traumatic brain injuries and systemic conditions with mental status changes.
 As part of a multidisciplinary care team, the fellow acts as a consultant-liaison between the patient, their family, the primary care team, other consultants and allied health professionals.
-Caseload is variable, ranging anywhere from two to eight patients per week.
-Clinical experience is primarily with inpatients, but some outpatient work may be provided if desired.
+Caseload is variable, ranging from two to eight patients per week.
+Supervision of graduate-level practicum externs is also a core experience within this track.

-This track is shared between the Departments of Psychiatry and Behavioral Sciences and Neurological Surgery.
-The clinical population is patients undergoing neurosurgical intervention primarily for brain tumors, but also for epilepsy and cerebrovascular conditions.
-The fellow conducts outpatient pre- and post-surgical neuropsychological assessments and participates in intraoperative cortical mapping during awake craniotomies.
+The major rotation for this track is shared between the Departments of Psychiatry and Behavioral Sciences and Neurological Surgery.
+The clinical population is patients undergoing neurosurgical intervention primarily for brain tumors, and more rarely for epilepsy or cerebrovascular conditions.
+The fellow conducts pre- and post-surgical neuropsychological assessments and participates in intraoperative cortical mapping during awake craniotomies.
 Typical caseload is two to four outpatients per week plus four hours in the operating room.
-Depending on available resources, there may be an opportunity to complete minor rotations (maximum one day a week) with the other neuropsychology services in the medical center, including the inpatient Consultation-Liaison Neuropsychology Service, the Outpatient Neuropsychology Service and the Mesulam Center for Cognitive Neurology and Alzheimer’s Disease.
+Neuropsychological evaluations are typically conducted in the outpatient clinic, though occasionally are seen inpatient.

 We offer a rich spectrum of educational and academic activities, including grand rounds, journal club, weekly case conferences, monthly seminars highlighting ongoing research, professional development series and more.
 Visit our Events page for more information on upcoming activities.